 Low fertility and inefficient soil treatment are the biggest challenges Kenyan farmers face.
 At the same time, cooperative models have been a success factor in achieving ambitious sustainability goals in the past.

 The Team in Kenya

-Vincent’s and Kevin’s carriers include experience in Germany, Finnland, the Netherlands and of course in their home country Kenya.
-Their academic profiles meet the core of betterSoil’s approach.
-Due to their knowledge of local farmers and their problems they also know where to start to improve the situation of their families.
+Vincent and Kevin have international work experience in Germany, Finland, the Netherlands, and of course their home country Kenya.
+Their academic profiles go to the core of the betterSoil approach.
+Since they know the local farmers and their challenges well, they know exactly where to start to improve the situation of their families

 betterSoil has already registered a company in Kenya.
-Our team is eager to receive first funding to start pilot projects with farmers to show the benefit of improving their soils using betterSoil-principles.
-The Kenya Agriculture Carbon Project has shown that this is possible in Kenya on a large scale. betterSoil is working on ways to combine such finding with economic viability and business models to scale up soil improvement in Kenya.
+Our team is eagerly awaiting the first funding to demonstrate the effectiveness of betterSoil's soil improvement principles to farmers in pilot projects.
+The Kenya Agriculture Carbon Project (KACP) has shown that this is possible on a large scale. betterSoil is working to link these results with economic success and business models to scale up soil improvement in Kenya.